Black Sun (symbol)

-The Black Sun (Schwarze Sonne) is a type of sun wheel (German: Sonnenrad) symbol originating in Nazi Germany and later employed by neo-Nazis and other far-right individuals and groups.
+The Black Sun (Schwarze Sonne) is a type of sun wheel (Sonnenrad) symbol originating in Nazi Germany and later employed by neo-Nazis and other far-right individuals and groups.
+It first appeared in Nazi Germany as a design element in a castle at Wewelsburg, remodeled and expanded by the head of the (SS), Heinrich Himmler, which he intended to serve as the SS's center.
+The symbol appeared nowhere else in Nazi Germany.
 The symbol's design consists of twelve radial sig runes similar to those that made up the SS logo.
-It first appeared in Nazi Germany as a design element in a castle at Wewelsburg remodeled and expanded by the head of the SS, Heinrich Himmler, which he intended to be a center for the SS.
-The symbol appeared nowhere else in Nazi Germany.

 It is unknown whether the design had a name or held any particular significance among the SS.
-Its contemporary association with the occult originates with a 1991 German novel, Die Schwarze Sonne von Tashi Lhunpo (The Black Sun of Tashi Lhunpo), by the pseudonymous author Russell McCloud.
+Its contemporary association with the occult dates back to a 1991 German novel, Die Schwarze Sonne von Tashi Lhunpo (The Black Sun of Tashi Lhunpo), by the pseudonymous author Russell McCloud.
 The book links the Wewelsburg mosaic with the neo-Nazi concept of the "Black Sun", invented by former SS officer Wilhelm Landig as a substitute for the Nazi swastika.

+Possible precursors

+Zierscheibe that was part of a woman's belt from the Villanovan culture, found in the necropolis of Verucchio, Italy, 800–700 BC (Iron Age).

+Some scholars have suggested that the Black Sun may have been inspired from motifs found on Zierscheiben, a type of ornamental disk found in European Iron Age graves from Central Europe and continuing into the Merovingian period.
+These have been suggested to represent the sun, or its passing through the year.
+(Note: According to Goodrick-Clarke, "[i]t has been suggested that this twelve-spoke sun wheel derives from decorative disks from the Merovingians of the early medieval period and are supposed to represent the visible sun or its passage through the months of the year.
+These disks were discussed in scholarly publications during the Third Reich and may well have served the Wewelsburg designers as a model.")
+Researcher Daniela Siepe says, however, that "such a connection has yet to be confirmed through reliable sources".